mtholder/intro-python-phylogenetics/query-wikipedia-README.md

 So, let's just write a script to look for that box and that classification part of the box.
 The formatting for that box is pretty consistent.
-Even though most of Wikipedia is edited in a fairly free-form manner by users, these taxoboxes have a special WikiText syntax.
+Even though most of Wikipedia is edited in a fairly free-form manner by users, these "taxo boxes" have a special WikiText syntax.
 And they are rendered (by Wikipedia's servers) into a pretty regular style of HTML.
 That will make our task alot easier.

 A full discussion of HTML is beyond the scope of this workshop, but the key aspect of it is that

-    1. HTML consists of nested tags (for example, the `head` and `body` tags are found inside the `html` tag)
+  1. HTML consists of a tree of nested tags (for example, the `head` and `body` tags are found inside the `html` tag).
+If you look at a document you'll see an open tag (like `<html>` and a closing tag such as `</html>` use to convey the nesting.
+Every tag in between the open and close is considered to be "inside" the tag).
-    2. A tag can have attributes, other tags, and text inside of it.
+  2. A tag can contain attributes, other tags, and text.

-We can avoid the details, because the BeautifulSoup library has a good HTML parser, and we can
+We can avoid learning the details of HTML at this point, because the BeautifulSoup library has
-    use it to navigate the HTML document.
+    an excellent HTML parser, and we can just use it to navigate the HTML document.

 Look at https://www.crummy.com/software/BeautifulSoup/bs4/doc/#quick-start to see how you can convert a string containing HTML (which we have from the previous step) into a "parsed"